bos/stanford-cs240h/notes/l1/basics1.md

        definition

     ~~~ {.haskell}
-    x = 5                 -- this x is never used in main
+    x = 5                 -- this x is not used in main

     main = let x = x + 1  -- introduces new x, defined in terms of itself
            in print x     -- program "diverges" (i.e., loops forever)